Rickshaw Run Himalaya

 Back to the contents Back to main site

-4. The Rickshaw
+4. The rickshaw

 The Himalayan mountain passes are quite tall, and a bit steep, so you'll be driving a slightly larger model of three-wheeled glorified lawnmower - the 4 stroke.